ProtoConsent

 unlimitedStorage Store downloaded enhanced list data locally (lists can be large)

-host_permissions (<all_urls>) Apply blocking and header rules across all domains
+host_permissions (<all_urls>) Required by declarativeNetRequest, scripting, and webRequest to operate across all domains

 The website (protoconsent.org)